-A brand-new yet historic hotel in the heart of downtown Bozeman, the Kimpton Armory Hotel is the city's premier address for visitors.
-Bozeman's first and only 4-star hotel, the Armory melds past and present to honor the heritage of the landmark Armory building, creating an atmosphere of relaxed, contemporary refinement.
-Just a block off the city's historic Main Street, which remains its most vital commercial and cultural artery, the Armory Hotel enjoys a prime location steps from Bozeman's best shops, galleries, restaurants, coffee shops and pubs.
-With a modern twist on mountain style, the Armory's luxe guest rooms offer laid-back elegance, outfitted with a mix of natural materials including rich woods, hand-stitched leather and woven textiles in a warm, earthy palette that evokes the natural landscape encompassing Bozeman.
-Rooms have a contemporary yet cozy vibe, with one king or two queen beds with custom mattresses, luxurious Frette linens including crisp cotton duvets, and chunky accent pillows.
-Amenities include a work desk, comfortable arm chair, wall-mounted flat screen LCD smart TV, mini bar.
+A brand-new, yet historic hotel in the heart of downtown Bozeman, the Kimpton Armory Hotel is the city's premier address for visitors.
+Bozeman's first and only four-star hotel, the Armory melds past and present to honor the heritage of the landmark Armory building, creating an atmosphere of relaxed, contemporary refinement.
+Just a block off the city's historic Main Street, which remains its most vital commercial and cultural artery, the Armory Hotel enjoys a prime location steps from Bozeman's best shops, galleries, restaurants, coffee shops, and pubs.
+With a modern twist on mountain style, the Armory's luxe guest rooms offer laid-back elegance, outfitted with a mix of natural materials including rich woods, hand-stitched leather, and woven textiles in a warm, earthy palette that evokes the natural landscape encompassing Bozeman.
+Rooms have a contemporary, yet cozy vibe, with one king or two queen beds with custom mattresses, luxurious Frette linens including crisp cotton duvets, and chunky accent pillows.
+Amenities include a work desk, comfortable arm chair, wall-mounted flat-screen LCD smart TV, and mini bar.
 Spacious bathrooms have all-glass walk-in showers, marble-tiled walls and deep soaking tubs.
-Thoughtfully designed social spaces feature a casual fine-dining restaurant, basement whiskey bar, rooftop Sky Shed lounge, rooftop pool and a 24-hour fitness center.
+Thoughtfully designed social spaces feature a casual fine-dining restaurant, basement whiskey bar, rooftop Sky Shed lounge, rooftop pool, and 24-hour fitness center.
 A hosted evening social hour and morning coffee and tea service are included.
 Loaner bikes are also available for guests who arrive in time to explore a bit of Bozeman on their own.

 Super 8 Cooke City